 The aim of this program is to provide an understanding of the general principles of mediation and a comparison of the main alternative dispute resolution processes – arbitration, mediation and adjudication.
 The course will give candidates a basic understanding of the principles of good practice and procedure in mediation.

 This 12 week certificate is delivered fully online so that you can complete assignments when it’s most convenient for you, all while receiving support from a dedicated instructor and interacting with classmates.
+As part of the course students will participate in 10 hours of mandatory role play/live sessions with the instructor, in order to meet training requirements outlined by the ADR.
+The role play sessions time/days vary but will take place in the evening or on a weekend to accommodate working professionals.
 Click here for FAQ’s about our unique online learning format.

 Who Can Take the Course?